-How much are DNA Tests for Allergies?
+How much are DNA Tests for Food sensitivities and intolerances?

+At home tests can run from about $100 and up.
 There is a chance that any test may be covered partially by insurance but in most cases, at-home tests are not covered by insurance.

 Because coverages can vary widely, to determine if a test is covered by your provider, you should contact them directly to find out if some or all of test may be covered based on your circumstances.

-Are DNA tests for allergies FDA approved?
+Are DNA tests for allergies and food sensitivities FDA approved?